-The annual Chinese New Year Fireworks are a huge event, with thousands of people lining Victoria Harbour to watch the incredible spectacle.
+The annual Chinese New Year Fireworks (last held in 2019 due to COVID etc.) are a huge event, with thousands of people lining Victoria Harbour to watch the incredible spectacle.

 In order to let both sides of the harbourfront get a good view, a fleet of barges park in the middle of Victoria Harbour, between Tsim Sha Tsui and Central, to release the fireworks.
 All harbour traffic comes to a halt during this time.
 The city’s most prominent towers on both sides of the harbour also take part in this amazing synchronised event.